nmacbean/GEOG-G489-589/README.md

 # Welcome to Indiana University GEOG-G489/589:  Advanced Geospatial Data Analysis in Python

-These course notes are for the in-class exercises and assessments in the GEOG-G489/589.
+These course notes are for the in-class exercises and assessments in GEOG-G489/589.

 Department of Geography
 Indiana University